Sonoma County Regional Parks’ campgrounds are open with the following modifications to ensure the safety of campers, staff and the public:

 - RV campers should use their own restrooms to limit interactions with public restrooms.

 - Campers should avoid placing personal items on high-touch areas in restrooms.

 - Physical distancing and face coverings are not required when you are with your household in your campsite.
 When you leave your campsite, you must stay 6 feet from people who are not in your household and you must wear a face covering if you cannot maintain that distance.

 - You must wear a face covering when using restrooms and showers.

 - You must maintain distance and follow posted guidelines when purchasing firewood or getting change from camp hosts.

 - The Spring Lake lagoon opens for swimming July 1 and will stay open into September.
 The lagoon’s inflatable water park will not be installed this year.

 - Restrooms and showers will be cleaned and disinfected once per day.

 If you are experiencing any COVID-19 symptoms or have been exposed to someone with COVID-19 symptoms, please cancel or reschedule your reservation.
 Reservation fees will be waived.

-Plan your travel in a safe and responsible way and be familiar with the social distancing and face covering requirements of Sonoma County’s health order.
-Visit our Covid-19 Parks Status page for more information.
+Plan your travel in a safe and responsible way and be familiar with the coronavirus safety guidelines in effect in Sonoma County.
+Visit our Covid-19 Parks Status page for more information about park guidelines.